peterrz/odin-wi5/README.md

   00:16:7f:7e:00:02 172.17.4.4 00:1b:1b:7e:00:02 odin-ssid-3
 ```

-Each row represents:
+Each row represents a STA:
-- a STA MAC address (the real MAC)
+- MAC address (the MAC of the physical interface)
-- its static IP address (the IP of the wireless interface of the STA)
+- Static IP address (the IP of the wireless interface of the STA)
-- its LVAP's BSSID
+- its LVAP's BSSID.
+You can invent it
-- the SSID that its LVAP will announce.
+- the SSID that its LVAP will announce

-If you add white lines in the end of this file, you will get an error from Odin.
+(If you add white lines in the end of this file, you will get an error from Odin).

+** Port for Odin messages **

 If you want to change the port used for the communication between Odin controller
 and Odin agents, you can add this line to the `floodlightdefault.properties` file: